it all started when...

 ashley kirsner specializes in people...

 Ashley received her B.A. in Psychology from Cornell University, where she graduated with honors and as president of Psi Chi, the international honor society in psychology.
 She has conducted research with professors at Cornell University, Harvard University, the Harvard Decision Science Lab, the Harvard Business School, the University of Miami, the Psychotherapy and Emotion Research Lab at Boston University, and McLean Hospital on social and clinical psychology topics ranging from decision-making and implicit biases to facial expressions in borderline personality disorder patients.
-Ashley gained hands-on therapeutic experience as a peer counselor at Cornell, as a provider of CBT exposures for socially anxious patients at Boston University, and as a suicide hotline phone responder.
+Ashley gained hands-on therapeutic experience as a suicide hotline phone responder, as a peer counselor at Cornell, and as a provider of CBT exposures for socially anxious patients at Boston University.